Luluhmm/UNIT-PROJECT-2/README.md

 ---

 ## Why Lulwah Built This
-As a computer science student at **Tuwaiq Academy**, Lulwah envisioned a platform that truly *cares* for the user's emotional journey.
-T3beer was built as a digital space that supports mental wellness, helping people pause, reflect, and feel uplifted—even during difficult moments.
+As a Saudi computer sciencetist, Lulwah was driven by the belief that technology should care about people, especially in times when mental wellness is more important than ever.

-It’s more than a project—it’s a mission to use technology in a meaningful, human-centered way.
+T3beer was born out of her desire to build a platform that helps people pause, reflect, and feel supported in a safe, welcoming space.
+It represents a personal mission: using tech not just to solve problems—but to support emotions, create joy, and inspire community connection.